 The easiest way to solve this is to structure the résumé using the Table function in Word.
 This makes it easy to line up text, easy to edit it.
 Then export it to a PDF so it will look the same to anyone who reads it.

 Education is paramount in Asia.
 So it makes sense that new and experienced professionals want to show off their school on their résumé.
-There is nothing wrong with this pride, but it is far less important in the West, and it says little or nothing about actual skills.
+There is nothing wrong with this pride, but it’s far less important in the West, and it says little or nothing about actual skills.

 Only new entrants into the workforce should indicate education near the top of the résumé.
 And with it, they should include accurate details of what they studied, any relevant extracurricular activities, and evidence of skills that may be transferred to the workplace.
 Many, even most, American companies don’t know elite Waseda is any better than mid-ranked Toyo, or that Fudan is any better than Shanxi.

-The great thing about templates is that they can give some structure when you have no idea where to start.
-Yet they really are all over the place; there are so many different ones, some dating well back into the 1990s, when that stupid little paperclip would pop up in Word and ask if you needed help.
-Others have become based on the unproven, ill-advised notion that colorful, infographic-type résumés are all the rage these days.
-Elon Musk has one!
-Actually, no, he doesn’t.
+The great thing about templates is they can give some structure when you have no idea where to start.
+Yet they really are all over the place; there are so many different ones, some dating well back into the 1990s.
+Others have become based on gimmick services trying to convince you to be different (and buy their templates and services).

 Résumé templates and designs have gone a bit crazy.
-These days, everyone wants to create a “killer app” and sell a bunch of copies.
 Do you think these entrepreneurs and general opportunists have a solid background in human resources and résumé and CV writing?
 Do you think they really care about you getting the job, or about you buying the app or online service?

 These documents are not general profiles of the individual, or personal data forms (see #1 above); rather, they are a customized document that shows why the individual is well-matched to the job and company (or school).